osisoft/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 ``string endIndex``
 Index identifying the end of the series of events to return

+``int count``
+Optional maximum number of events to return.

+``SdsBoundaryType boundaryType``
+Optional SdsBoundaryType specifies the handling of events at or near the startIndex and endIndex

+``SdsBoundaryType startBoundaryType``
+Optional SdsBoundaryType specifies the handling of events at or near the startIndex

+``SdsBoundaryType endBoundaryType``
+Optional SdsBoundaryType specifies the handling of events at or near the endIndex

+``string filter``
+Optional filter expression

 **Response**
 The response includes a status code and a response body containing multiple serialized events.
 See examples for specifics.